 For many years, member-owners traveled, round-trip, to Oahe Powerhouse and Dam in a single day.
 By 1987, it evolved into the three-day excursion that it is today, which continues on to Beulah, North Dakota, in the heart of North Dakota’s Energy Trail.
 Basin Electric Power Cooperative, who provides 80 percent of NIPCO’s power supply, owns many generation facilities and energy-related subsidiaries in this region.

-The 2017 tours showcased generation facilities that included hydropower at the Oahe Powerhouse as well as coal-fired generation at Antelope Valley Station in Beulah, North Dakota.
-At Dakota Gasification Company, located adjacent to Antelope Valley Station, tour participants learned about coal gasification and the many products manufactured through this process.
+The 2018 tours showcased generation facilities that included hydropower at the Oahe Powerhouse as well as coal-fired generation at Antelope Valley Station in Beulah, North Dakota.
+At Dakota Gasification Company, located adjacent to Antelope Valley Station, tour participants learned about coal gasification and the many co-products manufactured through this process.

 Energy Trail Tour participants also learn about wind generation and the importance of renewable energy resources in America’s overall energy mix.

 Over the course of three days, members learned about rural electric cooperative history, gained a new understanding and pride in cooperative ownership, and engaged with other fellow member-owners.